Comhairle na nÓg: 2005 Review by the DYCA

 A review of Comhairle na nÓg, commissioned by the Office of the Minister for Children and Youth Affairs (OMCYA) noted that many of the 31 Comhairle na nÓg in Ireland were not effectively engaging with young people.
 A snippet of the report can be found below."practices across the country vary considerably both in the quality of Comhairle na nÓg events and programmes and the frequency whereby young people come together to give voice to their views and to make their views known"This resulted in the Comhairle na nÓg Implementation Group being founded in June 2006, to ensure the effective operation of Comhairle na nÓg.

 Dáil na nÓg

-The organisation convenes Dáil na nÓg, the National Youth Assembly, in Leinster house every year.
-Members represent Dáil constituencies at the plenary.
+The organisation convenes Dáil na nÓg, the National Youth Assembly, in Leinster house every year.Every Comhairle na nog in the country votes for one member to represent their chapter at the assembly.

-Annual General Meetings
+Annual Youth Conferences

-Every year, each of the Comhairle na nÓg holds an Annual General Meeting (AGM) in September or October.
+Every year, each of the Comhairle na nÓg holds an Annual Youth Conference (AYC) in September or October.
 All young people are invited from local schools or youth groups.
-A Comhairle na nÓg committee will be elected at the AGM.
+A Comhairle na nÓg committee will be elected/appointed at the AYC.

-During the AGM, the young people pick the topics which are most important to them.
+During the AYC, the young people pick the topic which is most important to them.
+This topic is then what the committee will work on for the next year.